-When it comes time to divorce, splitting up assets and property forms a huge part of the process.
+When it comes time to divorce, splitting up assets and property forms a huge part of the process, even when dealing with inheritance in divorce.
 California is a community property state, which means the courts generally view anything acquired during a marriage as belonging to both spouses.
-This then informs how they go about the division of property.
-One thing that drastically alters this, however, is in cases of inheritance.
+Is inheritance considered community property in a divorce?

 One of our founding partners, Rick Jones, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers listeners’ family law questions.
 One recent caller has a question about who gets a house in the divorce when it was willed to one particular person.

 Listen to the call below:

 Caller: My sister and her husband are getting a divorce.
 They live in a house that was willed [to her] by our parents when they passed away.
 They were married at the time and lived in the house for 20 years.
 He’s been trying to bully her into giving him the house, saying that he’s the breadwinner and he’s entitled to it.
 More than half.
 She works as well, but is she entitled to any more than half, being that the house was willed to her?”

 Rick: “Wow, there’s a couple things I hear in this already.
 First off, I chuckled when you said that he’s claiming that because he’s the breadwinner or income earner he deserves more.
 It’s actually flip flopped if anything.

 There can be an issue with what’s called spousal maintenance, like the word alimony.
 If there is a difference of income, even without alimony, the court may look and believe that fairness is to divide it, other than 50/50, like 55/45 in favor of the lesser income person.